finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 	...
     }
 ```

+##### nextFunctionId
+##### nextFunctionClass
-Here, we have connected functions "addItemToCart" to "onItemAddedToCart" using 'nextFunctionId' in @Observe with expectedChainedExecutionTime set to 5000 milliseconds.
+Here, we have connected functions "addItemToCart" to "onItemAddedToCart" using 'nextFunctionId'/'nextFunctionClass' in @Observe with expectedChainedExecutionTime set to 5000 milliseconds.

 Now as soon as "addItemToCart" is executed, fi.notes will listen for "onItemAddedToCart" to be executed.
 If the same is not called within 5000 milliseconds after the execution of "addItemToCart", an issue will be raised that says the function "onItemAddedToCart" is never called.

+##### expectedChainedExecutionTime
 Now if the function "onItemAddedToCart" is executed after 5000 milliseconds, another issue will be raised that says the function "onItemAddedToCart" is called with a delay.

 #### Use case: Chat